:quality(82))

 Make

 Make displays workflows as connected nodes for multi-step routing between systems.
-The platform targets technical users comfortable with API concepts and data transformation.
-It provides access to 3,000+ integrations, includes HTTP access for custom API connections, and pricing scales based on operations from free to enterprise solutions.
+The platform targets technical users comfortable with API concepts and data transformation, with 3,000+ integrations and HTTP access for custom connections.

 Pros: